-This page explains how you can construct a project finance model where there are multiple debt issues and one of the debt issues is used for sculpting.
-In the case where there is one debt issue with a balloon payment, the balloon payment can be split from the rest of the debt issue and then be modelled as a two different debt issues, one of which operates as the sculpted debt issue.
+This page explains how you can construct a project finance model that includes sculpting where there are multiple debt issues and one or more of the debt issues is used for sculpting.
+In the case where there is one debt issue with a balloon payment and sculpting, the balloon payment can be split from the rest of the debt issue and then be modelled as a two different debt issues, one of which operates as the sculpted debt issue.
 The balloon issues is almost identical to the issue of min-perms.
 When there are multiple debt issues all of which are sculpted, allocation of the debt to different issues with different interest rates and different debt tenors, the calculations are more complex.
 This type of situation with multiple debt issues that are sculpted can occur when there is an issue from a development finance institution as well as an issue from a private bank.
 The private bank may often be sculpted in the same manner as the DFI, but have a short tenure.

 Formulas and mechanical techniques for a basic case of sculpting with two debt issues are included in the file that has various different exercises.
 You can file this file on the google drive in the Project Finance Section under exercises and then Section D for the Sculpting course.
 The file is also available for download by pressing the button below.
 This file does not address balloon payments which are a little more difficult because the size of the balloon payment affects the DSCR on the non-balloon portion which in turn affects the size of the balloon payment and you have a good old fashioned circular reference.

 Formulas for Multiple Debt Issues where There is Only One Sculpted Debt Issue